-- Check or uncheck them whether you want to use for sending and receiving messages or not.
+- Check or uncheck them depending on whether you want to use them for sending and receiving messages or not.

 - Now on your Mac, open the Messages app.
 Click “Messages” at the upper left corner and then choose “Preferences”.
 Click on “Accounts”.
 From this interface, select all the emails and phone numbers you want to be associated with iMessage.

 - After these steps, you may need to restart Messages.
 Simply go to Settings on your iPhone and then toggle iMessage to OFF.
 Then, toggle the switch again to turn it ON.

 How to Sync Messages from iPhone to Mac

 In case iMessage not syncing between Mac and iPhone still, you may sync your messages from or to Mac using ApowerManager.
 It is a well-known data transfer utility, which supports various files including iMessages, text messages, contacts, music, etc. With just a few simple clicks, you will be able to sync your iMessage onto your computer using this tool.
 It transfers files to PC in an instant and retains the original quality of the data.
 Aside from that, you can use this tool to backup your device either from Mac or Windows PC.
 Therefore, if you lost files for some reason, you can still get them back.
 Now let’s see how to sync messages from your iPhone to Mac.

 - Download the program on your computer and install.